PPF Calculator

 Lock-in Period

-15 years mandatory lock-in with option to extend in blocks of 5 years.
-Partial withdrawal allowed after 7 years.
+Default 15 years mandatory lock-in with option to simulate different tenures.
+Partial withdrawal allowed after 7 years in real accounts (not modeled here).

 Tax Benefits (EEE Status)